chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 2 Better TypeScript.md

 }
 ```

 First, we have an `enum` for both `CabbageColor` and for `VeggieKind`.
-Second, we define a class with public constructors in the form of static methods or values, whose job it is to uphold the constraints that our `Veggie` have the right shape--for example, avoiding ending up with `kind: VeggieKind.Broccoli` *and* `color: CabbageColor.Red` instead of `color: undefined`.
+Second, we define a class with public constructors in the form of static methods or values, whose job it is to uphold the constraints that our `Veggie` have the right shape—for example, avoiding ending up with `kind: VeggieKind.Broccoli` *and* `color: CabbageColor.Red` instead of `color: undefined`.
 Finally, we have a `match` function which lets us "pattern-match" on the type we have.

 There are a number of type safety issues with this implementation.
 First off, the *only* thing which guarantees we do the right thing with our `Squash`, `Cabbage`, and `Broccoli` constructors is… that we’ve checked it very carefully (and maybe written some tests).
 This function has to use the `!` non-null assertion operator because the class as written cannot guarantee that `color` is always defined when `kind` is `VeggieKind.Cabbage`. *We* can see that, but we can’t *prove* it, for the same reason that we have to rely on the correct behavior of our static constructors to keep things correct in the first place.

 This approach has some performance issues as well.
 These are small in the grand scheme of things, but if we were building a *lot* of custom types like this, they might add up.
 First off, each `enum` here creates a fairly complicated object.
 Second, we need a class field for each value we could *ever* care about on the type.
-If we end up with something more complicated than just dealing with a single `CabbageColor` property--say, if we needed to store *multiple* other properties--this could end up adding up to a lot of extra "slots" on the class, which cost memory whether in use or not, and it could end up making it harder for the JavaScript VM’s just-in-time (JIT) compiler to optimize the class overall because of the inconsistent shapes (a problem sometimes called "megamorphism").
+If we end up with something more complicated than just dealing with a single `CabbageColor` property—say, if we needed to store *multiple* other properties--this could end up adding up to a lot of extra "slots" on the class, which cost memory whether in use or not, and it could end up making it harder for the JavaScript VM’s just-in-time (JIT) compiler to optimize the class overall because of the inconsistent shapes (a problem sometimes called "megamorphism").

 So let’s see how to fix these!